Basic geometric and kinematic features of the Standard Cosmological Model: Basic equations of homogeneous cosmological models

-The equality $\chi_\e=\eta_0$ defines a horizon-sphere.
-Photons left it at the initial moment.
+The equation of motion of a photon along the ray $\theta=\theta_0$, $\ff=\ff_0$ toward us follows from the equality $\d s=0$, and connects its spatial and temporal coordinates: $\chi=\eta_0-\eta$.
+At the instant of emission $\chi_\e=\eta_0-\eta_\e$.
+Since $\eta_\e\geq 0$, it follows that $\chi_\e\leq\eta_0$.
+The equality $\chi_\e=\eta_0$ defines a spherical horizon; photons left this horizon at the initial moment.
 For $\chi_\e>\eta_0$ a photon, even released in our direction, still has not managed to reach us.
 This is a geometric horizon.
 There is also a physical horizon, which is the sphere of the last scattering during cosmological recombination.
-One can look beyond it.
-The theory of nucleosynthesis and the interpretation of distortions of the cosmic microwave background (CMB) or relic radiation allow us to do so.
-However, it is not possible to look behind the geometric horizon, in principle.
+One can look beyond it: the theory of nucleosynthesis and the interpretation of distortions of the cosmic microwave background or relic radiation allow us to do so.
+However, it is impossible in principle to look behind the geometric horizon.

+In cosmology, several concepts of distances can be introduced.
+McCrea \cite{McCrea} was the first to pay attention to this, and gave definitions of the distances.